The Hemp and Cannabis Foundation

 The Hemp and Cannabis Foundation (THCF) was founded in 1999 by Paul Stanford in Portland, Oregon.
-To date THCF has helped over 250,000 patients obtain a legal permit to use medical marijuana in the states where it is legal and where THCF has clinics.
+To date, THCF has helped over 250,000 patients obtain a legal permit to use medical marijuana in the states where it is legal and where THCF has clinics.
 THCF is the largest chain of medical marijuana clinics in the U.S. with clinics operating in 12 states.

 History

 THCF has produced over 800 episodes of live TV programs of the Cannabis Common Sense TV show.
-THCF is also the main sponsor of Hempstalk in Portland, Oregon which is celebrating their 11th anniversary as a yearly free festival dedicated to promoting hemp and cannabis.
+THCF is also the main sponsor of Hempstalk in Portland, Oregon which is celebrating its 11th anniversary as a yearly free festival dedicated to promoting hemp and cannabis.

 In 1991, THCF started publishing an online newspaper called Hemp News, which is the oldest online publication still published today.
 Hemp News is also printed in Spanish.

 THCF, along with The Campaign for the Restoration and Regulation of Hemp (CRRH), was responsible for placing Oregon's Measure 80 to legalize hemp and cannabis on the ballot in 2012.
 Ballot Measure 80 received 47% of the Oregon vote in November 2012.

 In 2012, THCF helped Willie Nelson obtain his Oregon medical marijuana permit.
 THCF also helped other members of Nelson's entourage obtain their Oregon medical marijuana permits.
 It was during this same visit with Nelson that Paul Stanford asked the singer to publicly support a proposed initiative to legalize marijuana in Oregon that was being sponsored by THCF.
 Nelson appeared in a 30-second public service announcement in support of the Oregon Cannabis Tax Act ballot initiative.